 Cloud security concerns

-Identity and access management misconfigurations and malpractices are the main source of threats for your cloud security.
+Identity and access management misconfigurations and malpractices are the main source of threats to your cloud security.

-This cannot happen with major cloud providers, such as Azure, Amazon and Google, because their datacenters are distributed across the globe and have data replication.
+This cannot happen with major cloud providers, such as Azure, Amazon, and Google, because their data centers are distributed worldwide and have data replication.
 But this regional cloud service provider (OVH) remains an example of how fragile smaller cloud service providers are.